-Roth was formerly the consulting executive producer of Joytv 10 in Vancouver where he was responsible for well over 300 hours of prime time television production annually.
-Among his various duties he was co-creator and executive producer of P3: People | Places | Perspectives, a daily national prime time television program hosted by Randall Mark and launched by S-Vox on several television properties in September of 2009; and he was the senior producer of The Standard, Canada’s premiere current affairs interview program seen on VisionTV and Joytv and hosted by CBS’ 60 Minutes producer Peter Klein.
-In total he was executive producer/senior producer of five national television programs broadcast on VisionTV, ONE: The Body, Mind & Spirit Channel and Joytv.
+Roth was formerly the consulting executive producer of Joytv 10 (previously OMNI.10) in Vancouver where he was responsible for well over 300 hours of prime time television production annually.
+Among his various duties he was senior producer of The Standard, Canada’s premiere current affairs interview program seen on VisionTV and Joytv and hosted by CBS’ 60 Minutes producer Peter Klein; and co-creator and executive producer of P3: People | Places | Perspectives, a daily national prime time television program hosted by Randall Mark.
+In total he was executive/senior producer of five national television programs broadcast on VisionTV, ONE: The Body, Mind & Spirit Channel and Joytv.

-Prior to joining OMNI/CHNU.10 and Biography he was a producer with CTV’s award-winning Vicki Gabereau.
+Prior to joining OMNI Television and Biography he was a producer with CTV’s award-winning Vicki Gabereau.
 During his tenure the program won a Gemini Award for “Best Talk Series” (Canada’s equivalent of an Emmy Award), in part for an interview Roth produced with Lt.
 General Romeo Dallaire that covered the general’s recollection of events during the 1994 genocide in Rwanda.
 While at CTV he also produced newscasts for CTV British Columbia and worked as a field producer with etalk Daily.

 His work has taken him all over the world, to over 30 countries spread throughout the Americas, Europe, Africa, and Asia.
 Roth is an active supporter and former member of the board of directors of Hear Africa Foundation, an NGO active in Zimbabwe.
 A Canadian citizen, he has been recognized by U.S. Citizenship & Immigration as a producer of “extraordinary ability” and is legally able to work anywhere in the United States.